davidshepherd7/electric-operator/README.md

 * Add rules pretty-printing function `electric-operator-pretty-print-rules-for-mode`.
 * Fix some C/C++ edge cases in declaring r-value references and pointer-to-pointers.
 * Add support for postgresql json operators
+* Dropped Haskell support because it was essentially unusable and made everything more complex.

 ### Version 2.0